Claim Your Listings on 402 Index

 3. Place the verification file

-Create a file at /.well-known/402index-verify.txt on your domain containing only the verification token (no extra whitespace, HTML, or JSON — just the raw token string).
+Create a file at /.well-known/402index-verify.txt on your domain containing only the verification_hash (the SHA-256 hash, not the raw token).
+This ensures the raw token is never exposed publicly.

 Express / Node.js